l4f2s4/pyqt5-linux-wifi-jamming-tools/README.md

 **Requirements**
 ---
-1.linux operating system
+*linux operating system*
-`make sure you have this tools install nmcli,airmon-ng` _wireless-adapter_
+`make sure you have linux operating system with _wireless-adapter_ and this tools are installed namely:nmcli,airmon-ng`

-2.python3
+*python3*
 `pyqt5,pywifi package`